What is Affordance?

 A new definition

 Dr Osborne's research explored this concept in detail, and suggested a more nuanced definition for affordance - as transaction possibilities.
-Whilst recognising the utility of defining affordances as interaction possibilities, he argued that a more powerful way of understanding affordance is not as the interaction possibilities provided by objects encountered in the environment, but instead the transaction possibilities.
+Whilst recognising the utility of defining affordances as interaction possibilities, he argued that a more powerful way of understanding affordance is not as the interaction possibilities provided by the environment, but instead the transaction possibilities.